Government Procurement Rules

 - negotiating and awarding the contract.

 These Rules also align with the Government’s expectations that procurement can be leveraged to achieve broader outcomes.
-They focus on promoting public value, and include explicit requirements to for agencies to incorporate or consider the priority outcomes as part of their procurement opportunities.
+They focus on promoting public value, and include explicit requirements for agencies to incorporate or consider the priority outcomes as part of their procurement opportunities.

 The priority outcomes are: